 Our Board reviews any relationship that each of our directors has with us, either directly or indirectly, that could interfere with exercising independent judgment in carrying out a director's responsibilities.
 Our Board has affirmatively determined that each of Messrs.
-Harrison, Frank, and Levy, Mses.
+Harrison, Frank, Fagan and Levy, and Mses.
 Bond and Sudnow is "independent" as that term is defined under the rules of Nasdaq.
-Mr. Tannenbaum is not an independent director as a result of his position as our Chief Executive Officer and Mr. Kalikow is not an independent director as a result of his position as our Head of Real Estate.
-Tomer Tzur, who served on our Board until his resignation in November 2022, qualified as an independent director during the period of his service on our Board.
+Mr. Tannenbaum is not an independent director as a result of his position as our Chief Investment Officer.
+Jonathan Kalikow, who served on our Board until his resignation in September 2023, did not qualify as an independent director as a result of his position as our Head of Real Estate during the period of his service on our Board.